-International Widows’ Day 2021 is on Wednesday, 23rd June 2021.
-Widow’s Day is an awareness day of the United Nation that is observed throughout the world to discuss the hardships that widows face when their husbands die.
+International Widows’ Day 2022 is on Thursday, 23rd June 2022.
+Widow’s Day is an awareness day of the United Nations that is observed throughout the world to discuss the hardships that widows face when their husbands die.
 Apart from this international day, National Widows’ Day is also observed on the 3rd of May every year in the United States.
 Whether it is National Widows’ Day or International Widows’ Day, both days are designated to highlight the problems of widows and encourage people to help widows in struggling against the challenges of life.

 International Widows’ Day Theme

 “Invisible Women, Invisible Problems” is the theme for International Widows’ Day 2022.
 Partners are the ones who take other’s rights as duties.
 They bear the miseries and face the problems together. when the husband of a woman kicks the bucket, she remains alone and her problems become invisible to the whole society.
 Among various ethnic groups, the Widows are even deprived of their ritual privileges.
 This theme of Widows’ Day therefore, urges us to identify those women and make their problems visible to society.

 The Purpose to celebrate International Widows’ day is the acknowledgement of the United Nations (UN) that widows are invisible to policymakers.
 Policies focus upon common citizens, labourers, jobless youth, and other suffering segments of society however, nothing is specifically discussed about widows in policy-making meetings.
 Such an ignoring attitude means that issues of more than 258 million people remain unaddressed.
 Widows’ Day stresses upon highlighting the issues of this ignored community to make the world more sustainable.